btcpayserver/btcpayserver-doc/docs/FAQ/LightningNetwork.md

 ### Can I use a pruned node with LN in BTCPay?

-It is recommended to use c-lightning because the implementation supports pruned nodes.
+It is recommended to use Core Lightning (CLN) because the implementation supports pruned nodes.

 ### Can I use my existing LN node with BTCPay?